 - Anything that increases abdominal pressure such as coughing, heavy lifting, and straining from constipation

 - Heredity- some women are born with weaker supporting tissues.
 Caucasians are more likely to develop prolapse than African Women.

 - Pelvic floor injury- from vaginal, forceps or vacuum deliveries

 What Are the Symptoms of Pelvic Organ Prolapse?

 What Treatment Options Are Available?

 - Physical therapy

 - Pessary- device that is placed inside the vagina in order to prevent bulging

 If a surgical treatment is chosen, we will determine exactly what procedure is most appropriate for a given patient.
-In women with advanced or recurrent prolapse, one of the newer innovative techniques using a synthetic material may be used to augment the repair.
-Paul H Eun, MD, at Dedicated Women’s Health Specialists is an experienced surgeon in these advanced surgical procedures for dealing with more complex situations.
+Paul H. Eun, MD, at Dedicated Women’s Health Specialists is an experienced surgeon in the surgical management of the complex prolapse situations.